Wiiilmaa/postix/README.rst

 Every cashier will receive a custom amount of cash (and, optionally, goodies), and will be assigned a cashdesk.
 After the cashier's session is over, a report is printed, where the cash and goodies present can be checked against the amounts that *should* be present.
-These reports also come with a barcode to make them easily readable into a tab delimited file or a spreadsheet.
+These reports also come with a QR code to make them easily readable into a tab delimited file or a spreadsheet.

 postix supports adding a variety of constraints to products to be sold or redeemed: